Expressions: Values

-A value is a terminal token representing a concrete element.
+A value is a token representing a concrete element.
 This can be:

 They are represented using numbers.